julianwsavini/julianwsavini.github.io/README.md

 ## Recipe Recommendation System (Group Project)
 For DS4300: Large Scale Information and Retrieval, we were tasked with using one or more NoSQL databases for our project.

-We were particularly intrigued by using a graph network to construct a recommendation system.
-I was responsible for designing the graph network, and constructing the user interface.
-I designed the graph network on paper, to later be passed on to the rest of my group.
-I constructed the website using Python Flask, HTML, and CSS.
-(My frontend engineering skills were still at their infancy during this time, but it was still neat to have a frontend for a data project!)
+We established a goal of using a graph network to construct a recommendation system.
+I was responsible for design of the graph network and construction of the user interface.
+I drafted the graph network on paper, to be reviewed by the rest of my group.
+I then constructed the website using Python Flask, HTML, and CSS.
+At that point, my frontend engineering skills were still in their infancy, but it was great to have a frontend for a data project!

-### What skills I gained:
+### Skills I developed:
 - Graph Database Design
-- Python Flask
+- Use of Python Flask
 - Collaboration

 <img src="https://github.com/julianwsavini/julianwsavini.github.io/assets/93225744/be9a18c4-7668-4dce-8f44-f7162d6b54a3"/>